-According to South China Morning Post, documents from police show the triad bookies handled more than US$438 million in illegal bets on and soccer games in the first four months of 2021.
+According to South China Morning Post, documents from police show the triad bookies handled more than US$438 million in illegal bets on horse racing and soccer games in the first four months of 2021.
 The police believe that the ring had only been in operation for around a year.

 The proceeds were laundered through accounts controlled by relatives of key members of the syndicate, Chief Inspector Hui Hong-kit of the organized crime bureau said Monday.